Well-being

 In Sum

 Use this list as a starting point to become more aware of your internal conversation.
-Use the awareness to shape statements to provide you with the information you need to support and trust yourself – that you can change your self-relationship and be comfortable in your own body.
+Use the awareness to shape statements to provide you with the information you need to support and trust yourself – that you can change your self-relationship and be comfortable in your body.

 • 3 Principles to be a Conscious Eater for Life

-We all want to eat healthy, live well and be our best selves.
+We all want to eat healthy, live well, and be our best selves.
 Unfortunately, stress eating can rob you of your best intentions.
 Fortunately, when you become a Conscious Eater, you learn how to experience and maintain freedom from stress eating.

 The cycle of stress eating usually goes something like this –